This article was co-authored by Matthew Torres and by wikiHow staff writer, Eric McClure. Matthew Torres is a Latin American & Aztec Historian.

 This article has been fact-checked, ensuring the accuracy of any cited facts and confirming the authority of its sources.

 Symbols were extremely important in Aztec culture.
 In fact, the Aztec writing system (Nahuatl) relied almost entirely on symbols!
 The Aztecs often associated their most popular symbols with specific Gods and calendar days, so the spiritual meanings of each sign became quite complex over time.
-Here, we’re going to cover some of the most essential and culturally important symbols from Aztec history.
+Here, we partnered with an Aztec historian to cover some of the most essential and culturally important symbols from Aztec history.

 What are some of the most important Aztec symbols?